 The State of California and the LAUSD are responsible for holding The Accelerated Schools accountable for meeting the goals as outlined in their charter petitions.
 These goals include increasing student test scores and maintaining a high degree of parent involvement.
-If and of the schools do not meet these goals, the LAUSD may not renew the School's charter petition, which would force the school to close.
+If the School does not meet these goals, the LAUSD may not renew the School's charter petition, which would force the school to close.